GEPA with Tea Promoters India (India)

 As part of a collaboration with the UN, SDG-Advocate I.M.
 Queen Mathilde of Belgium gave a remarkable speech on the importance of Agenda 2030 at the 2017 award ceremony.
 The GSA will use its funds to further contribute to making SDGs more popular among its target group of companies.

-Until 30 August 2019, German companies are able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with companies in the Global South via our online questionnaire.
+Until 5 September 2019, German companies were able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with companies in the Global South via our online questionnaire.
 The countries on the BMZ´s current DAC List are considered the “Global South” for this competition.
-The prerequisite for participation is that the partnership is either ongoing or has been concluded less than 12 months ago.
+The prerequisite for participation was that the partnership is either ongoing or has been concluded less than 12 months ago.

 Our key criteria for selecting the top candidates are a clear focus on one or more SDGs, concrete measures to implement the SDGs in Germany or in the developing or emerging country, a high sustainability impact and a medium-term perspective for ongoing cooperation and success.
 The submissions will be evaluated by the assessment partners Wuppertal Institute for Climate, Environment and Energy, the German Development Institute and the international Global Management Consulting Firm A.T.
 Kearney.